 The Basic Steps in Short SellingBefore you consider yourself a stock trading genius and dream to make gazillions of dollars by short selling stock, here are five steps you must consider:

 1. ResearchYou can find a lot of information about the short position from many sources.
 You can start at nasdaq.com, which provides short interest data for stocks available on the Nasdaq, New York Stock Exchange (NYSE), and the American Stock Exchange (Amex).
 The site is great if you want to see data for each of the past 12 months because the trend can tell you if the short position of a stock has been increasing or decreasing over the past year.
 Here’s a great tip to find more very useful information: Go to Yahoo!
 Finance and type in the stock/company name in the Quote Lookup box then click the Statistics button.
 When you scroll down, you will see a header that says ‘Share Statistics’ which will show you the most recent data for the following information:

 - Shares shorted up to a certain date

 - Short percentage of float as of a certain date

 - Number of shares shorted as of the previous month

+The item ‘Short Ratio’ or “days to cover” is information on how large the total short position is in a stock vis-à-vis the average daily volume.The Short Percentage of Float basically is the total number of shares shorted divided by the “float” or simply the total number of shares freely available for trading by the investing public.
 If the short percentage of float in a stock were to reach 100%, it means that every single available share of a stock has been sold and the short sellers have to buy them back before the investors or brokers can sell them again.
 Take note that realistically, 100% would be impossible to achieve but we needed to use it to explain this concept.
+Pay Attention to This: